tips for confidence

 9. Exercise.

 Thirty minutes of exercise is a great way to look and feel better.
-Exercise has a positive effect on your mood and .
+Exercise has a positive effect on your mood and attitude.
 Firming up your body is sure to boost your confidence, too.

 10. Think confident thoughts.